doritoes/iploc8.com/7_Regions.md

 We are not going to set up another DNS name to use latency-based routing to direct traffic to the ALBs.
 CloudFront will be our mechanism to distribute traffic.

 ### Testing
-First, we will generate traffic source from different global regions, followed by confirming traffic is reaching all regions.
+First, we will generate traffic sourced from different global regions, followed by confirming traffic is reaching all regions.

 #### Generate traffic with Online Speed Test Tools
-These have limited locations, but can quickly generate traffic to your different regions.
+These have limited locations but can quickly generate traffic to your different regions.
 - Pingdom: https://tools.pingdom.com/ (select from *Test from*)
 - WebPageTest: https://www.webpagetest.org/ (advanced options let you select more locations)